Degree: Bachelor of Science (B.Sc.)

 The compulsory section includes the following subjects:

-• Basic Mathematical Structures (32-36 CP) from the fields of analysis and linear algebra provide you with a sound and important basic mathematical knowledge
+• Mathematical Foundation (32-36 LP) from the fields of analysis and linear algebra provide you with a sound and important basic mathematical knowledge.

-• Informatics (33 CP) contains the fundamentals of computer science that are important to you, in particular algorithms, software technology and the fundamentals of artificial intelligence
+• Computer Science (33 CP) contains the fundamentals of computer science that are important to you, in particular algorithms, software technology and the fundamentals of artificial intelligence.

-In the compulsory elective area, you take the subject Sciences, Engineering, Economics ("SEE subject") with a scope of 32-35 CP and a specialization subject with a scope of 21-28 CP.
+In the compulsory elective area, you take the subject Sciences, Engineering, Economics ("SEE subject") with a scope of 32-35 LP and a Specialization with a scope of 21-28 LP.

 • In the SEE subject, you choose one of eight profiles.
 Each profile represents an application discipline.
-You will learn the basics of this discipline so that you can understand the problems and issues of this subject and solve them quantitatively using your methodological knowledge of mathematics and computer science.
+You will learn the basics of this discipline so that you understand the problems and issues of this subject in order to solve them quantitatively using your methodological knowledge of mathematics and computer science.
 The following profiles are available:

 • Business and Economics